Milan Đurić (footballer, born 1990): Hellas Verona

-In July 2022, Đurić moved to Hellas Verona on a three-year deal.
-He made his competitive debut for the team in Coppa Italia game against Bari on 7 August.
+In July 2022, Đurić switched to Hellas Verona on a three-year contract.
+He debuted officially for the team in a Coppa Italia tie against Bari on 7 August.
 A week later, he made his league debut against Napoli.
 On 4 January 2023, he scored his first goal for Hellas Verona against Torino.

+Monza

+In January 2024, Đurić was transferred to Monza for an undisclosed fee.
+He debuted competitively for the squad on 28 January against Sassuolo.
+On 7 April, he scored his first goal for Monza against Napoli.

+Return to Parma

+In January 2025, Đurić came back to Parma on a deal until June 2026.
+He played his first official game for the club against Milan on 26 January.
+On 10 May, he scored his first goal for Parma against Empoli.

 International career

-Đurić was a member of Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.
+Đurić was a member of the Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.

-In March 2015, he received his first senior call-up, for a UEFA Euro 2016 qualifier against Andorra and a friendly game against Austria.
+In March 2015, he received his first senior call up, for a UEFA Euro 2016 qualifier against Andorra and a friendly game against Austria.
 He debuted against the former on 28 March.

 On 10 October, in a UEFA Euro 2016 qualifier against Wales, Đurić scored his first senior international goal.
-Three days later, he scored a goal against Cyprus, which secured the victory for his team and sent them into UEFA Euro 2016 qualifying play-offs.
+Three days later, he scored a goal against Cyprus, ensuring the triumph for his team and sending them into the UEFA Euro 2016 qualifying play-offs.

 He retired from international football on 25 May 2022.